NFL in Toronto

 The National Football League (NFL) has been playing games in Toronto, Ontario, Canada, since 1959 when an interleague game between the Chicago Cardinals of the NFL and the Toronto Argonauts (often shortened as Argos) of the Canadian Football League (CFL) took place at Exhibition Stadium.
 Subsequently, a number of neutral site preseason and regular season games between NFL teams have been staged in the city.
-Toronto is one of four cities outside the United States, along with London, Mexico City, and Munich, which have hosted regular season NFL games.
+Toronto is one of eight cities outside the United States, along with London, Mexico City, Frankfurt, São Paulo, Munich, Dublin, and Madrid, which have hosted regular season NFL games.

 There have long been efforts to establish an NFL franchise in Toronto due to its market size.
-Toronto is the third largest city in the United States and Canada, and the largest that is not home to an NFL team.
-The city hosts franchises in all of the other US-based major professional North American sports in the United States and Canada.
+Toronto is among the largest cities in North America, and the largest in either Canada or the United States that is not home to an NFL team.
+The city hosts franchises in all of the other major professional sports leagues in the United States and Canada.
 As of 2020, the league has expressed interest in establishing a team in the city provided certain conditions are met, the most crucial being the construction of a new football-specific stadium.